rocissa/rss-website/volunteering.md

 #### Who We’re Looking For:
 >
-> - No experience required!
-> - Whether you’re into logistics, communications, tech support, or just ready to pitch in wherever needed, there’s a role for you.
+>No experience required!
+Whether you’re into logistics, communications, tech support, or just ready to pitch in wherever needed, there’s a role for you.
 >

 #### Time Commitment: